mailpile/Mailpile/README.md

     $ mkdir search
     $ ./mailpile.py -r

-The program print details of its progress as it runs.
-Note that just opening the mailbox may take quite a while if it is large enough (it takes about a bit over a minute to open my 500MB mailbox), and it will index a few messages per second.
-Stopping the program with CTRL-C is nondestructive, it will save its progress, re-running will continue the scan from where it left off.
+The program prints details of its progress as it runs.
+Note that just opening the mailbox may take quite a while if it is large enough (it takes about a bit over a minute to open my 500MB mailbox).
+Stopping the program with CTRL-C is nondestructive - it will save its progress and re-running will continue the scan from where it left off.

+### Huge mailboxes ###

+If you are importing a very large amount of mail, it may be worth tweaking the default size of the posting-lists (search term indexes) to avoid frequent compactions and splits, both of which thrash the disk quite a bit:

+    $ ./mailpile.py
+    mailpile> set postinglist_kb = 1024
+    mailpile> rescan
+    ...

+This will result in much slower searches, but once the mail has been imported we can reset the limit and optimize the index:

+    mailpile> unset postinglist_kb
+    mailpile> optimize

 ## Basic use ##